-Currently serving as Manager of MR Education and Technical Development at Fairfax Radiological Consultants in Fairfax, VA, Thomas Schrack served as Adjunct Faculty Instructor for Northern Virginia Community College from more than 10 years, teaching MR physics and clinical procedures.
-He serves on the Board of Examiners of the American Registry of Magnetic Resonance Imaging Technologists (ARMRIT) and in 2013 was elected to the Board of Directors, Mr. Schrack is also the Co-Founder and Program Director of the Tesla Institute of MRI Technology, a school offering certification in MRI for radiologic technologists and others interested in entering the field of MRI.
+Currently serving as Manager of MR Education and Technical Development at Fairfax Radiological Consults, Mr. Schrack also serves as Adjunct Faculty Instructor for Northern Virginia Community College, teaching MR physics and clinical procedures.
+He also serves on the Board of Examiners of the American Registry of MRI Technologists.